 Gadolinium-enhanced MRI if findings suggest central nervous system (CNS) lesion

-Unlike the positional nystagmus caused by BPPV, the positional nystagmus caused by a CNS lesion
+Unlike the positional nystagmus caused by BPPV, positional nystagmus caused by a CNS lesion has the following characteristics:

 Lacks latency, fatigability, and severe subjective sensation